justinkroh22/DogeAdmin/README.md

 ## Description

 * DogeAdmin is User Managment Tool for applications that incorporate Googles Firebase Authentication.
 It aims to solve the lack of functionality that Firebase Console has, specifically around custom claims.
-Incorporate Authority by Organizing and placing your users into groups or give them an administrative role for layered accessibility in your application(s).
+Incorporate Role Based Access Control for layered accessibility in your application(s).